20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 [YOUR NAME]

 Customers who sign up for your product expect a welcome email.
 That's why this type of email has the highest open rate at 50%.
-A great welcome email strives to create a meaningful relationship rather than sell.
+A great welcome email strives to create a meaningful relationship rather than sell, which in my experience can lead to higher sales down the road.

 Grammarly is a writing tool that helps users create error-free, written copy.
 It monitors grammar, spelling, tone, and various other customizable markers.
 Their welcome email lets new customers know what to expect from the service.